 Our Full-time courses are called General English (15 hours tuition per week) or Intensive English (21 hours tuition per week).
 Lessons are every morning from Monday to Friday, 09:30 until 13:00 with a coffee-break at 11:00.
 If you choose Intensive English there are also classes on Tuesday, Wednesday and Thursday afternoons between 14:00-16:00.

 We also offer some different Part-time course: at any time of year you can study on our Afternoon Course, which is the afternoon part of Intensive English, as above.
-At certain times of the year, we offer the following specialist part-time courses: IELTS Evening course on Tuesdays, Wednesdays and Thursdays from 18:00 to 20:00; Beginners Morning course on Tuesdays, Wednesdays and Thursdays from 09:30 to 11.00.
+At certain times of the year, we offer the part-time Beginners Morning course on Tuesdays, Wednesdays and Thursdays from 09:30 to 11.00.

 There are social afternoon or evening activities for any of our students, offering extra practice in spoken English.